waldrupm/FlightSurety/README.md

 # FlightSurety

 FlightSurety project completed for Udacity's Blockchain Developer Nanodegree.
+This project contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle (Mocha / Chai / Truffle-assertions for events)), dApp (using HTML, CSS, Bulma CSS Framework, JS, a bit of JQuery) and server app.

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle (Mocha / Chai / Truffle-assertions for events)), dApp (using HTML, CSS, Bulma CSS Framework, JS, a bit of JQuery) and server app.

 To install, download or clone the repo, then: